Burkina Faso: Wildlife

 Burkina Faso has a larger number of elephants than many countries in West Africa.
-Lions, leopards and buffalo can also be found here, including the dwarf or red buffalo, a smaller reddish-brown animal which looks like a fierce kind of short-legged cow.
+Lions, leopards and buffalo can also be found here, including the dwarf or red buffalo.
 Other large predators live in Burkina Faso, such as the cheetah, the caracal or African lynx, the spotted hyena and the African painted dog, one of the continent's most endangered species.

 Burkina Faso's fauna and flora are protected in four national parks: